ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-DSABook/html/_sources/ListArrayDynamic.rst.txt

 the same geometric progression reasoning applies.
 We can calculate the exact performance overhead of growing the array by any given factor:

+**Theorem:**
-**Theorem:** If we grow the array by a factor of :math:`k` when resizing it, then the overhead is at most :math:`1+1/k` elements copied per ``add``.
-For example, when growing by 20% (k=0.2), the overhead is 6 elements copied per ``add``.
+If we grow the array by a factor of :math:`k > 1` when resizing it, then the overhead is at most :math:`1+1/(k-1)` elements copied per ``add``.
+For example, when growing by 20% (k = 1.2), the overhead is 6 elements copied per ``add``.

-In short, when resizing a dynamic array list, we should **grow the array size by a factor**, because this gives only a constant factor performance overhead compared to using a static array list.
-We can choose a large factor (such as 2) if we want fast performance, or a low factor (such as 20%) if we want to save memory.
+In short, when resizing a dynamic array list, we should **grow the array size by a constant factor**. when adding many elements, this guarantees that we only have a constant factor of performance overhead due to occasional resizing.
+We can choose a large factor (such as 2) if we want fast performance, or a low factor (such as 1.2) if we want to save memory.

 Constant amount vs constant factor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~